KingsleyIbe/medicaldonationapp/README.md

  🔭 Future Features
-Describe 1 - 3 features you will add to the project.
+We intend to implement the following feature in subsequent versions.

  [Register organisation]
  [Tag Expired transactions as expired]